Missouri Resident Chronic Disease Comparisons Profile

 Emergency Room Visits

 Resident emergency room visits with a primary diagnosis solely of the heart itself.
-Includes any pathological condition of the heart, including “ischemic heart disease” – a temporary and local deficiency of blood supply to the heart or heart muscle.
+This category includes any pathological condition of the heart, including “ischemic heart disease” – a temporary and local deficiency of blood supply to the heart or heart muscle.

 Deaths

-Resident deaths for which the underlying cause of death was given on the death certificate as ischemic heart disease.
-This category of "ischemic heart disease" is a subset of "heart disease".
-The vast majority of “ischemic heart disease” deaths are attributed to either “acute myocardial infarction, unspecified” or “atherosclerotic heart disease.”
+Resident deaths for which the underlying cause of death was given on the death certificate as coronary atherosclerosis and other heart disease.
+This category of "coronary atherosclerosis and other heart disease" is a subset of "heart disease".

 Hospitalizations